SuPPoLzZ/embbeded-linux-labs-Daniel-Lasecki-school/lab2/README.md

 - commit to local repo, and push to your TUAS gitlab repo

 Where is the executable located (file path) in VM and in raspi?
+What happens if you try to run the lab2 executable in VM?
+Test.

 After checking that you can get the debugger working proceed to [cross-compilation and libraries](Compilation_process_and_libraries.md)